Voici les "Guidelines for applicants"

 N.B.
 Please tick the relevant box in the Application form if you are represented by CMC.

-IRISH DESIGN RESIDENCY IN ASSOCIATION WITH THE DESIGN & CRAFTS COUNCIL OF IRELAND (DCCoI)
+IRISH DESIGN RESIDENCY IN ASSOCIATION WITH THE DESIGN & CRAFTS COUNCIL IRELAND (DCCI)

-Design & Crafts Council of Ireland is supporting a 3-month residency for a DCCoI registered designer/maker.
-The recipient will be required to submit a residency report to DCCoI no later than 30 days after completion of the programme.
+Design & Crafts Council Ireland is supporting a 3-month residency for a DCCI registered designer/maker.
+The recipient will be required to submit a residency report to DCCI no later than 30 days after completion of the programme.

 N.B.
 Pelase tick the relevant box in the Application form to indicate that you are a member of DCCI (Ticking 'Design' as your primary discipline is not sufficient).

 VISUAL ARTISTS IRELAND RESIDENCY

-Visual Artists Ireland (VAI), supported by Suki Tea, is supporting a 2-month residency for any artist that is a member of VAI for 2020.
+Visual Artists Ireland (VAI), supported by Suki Tea, is supporting a 2-month residency for any artist that is a paid-up member of VAI for 2020.
 Your application should show a specific reason for needing to develop work in Paris and include your VAI membership number.